code-q-web-factory/neos-htmlwidget/README.md

 # HTML Widget for Neos CMS

-## For new projects we recommend to use [CodeQ.HtmlContent](https://github.com/code-q-web-factory/CodeQ.HtmlContent), this will still be maintianed.
+## For new projects we recommend to use [CodeQ.HtmlContent](https://github.com/code-q-web-factory/CodeQ.HtmlContent), CodeQ.HtmlWiget will still be maintained.

 This package allows developers to create HTML widgets in the administration.
 Editors can reuse them across on the website.